Last updated: October 17th, 2023

 Lume doesn’t have a white residue (if you use the right amount and rub it in all the way), and it doesn’t stain your clothes at all.

 Lume is unique in two ways.
-The first thing that sets it apart from natural deodorants is that it doesn’t use baking soda and–well–it actually works.
+The first thing that sets it apart from other natural deodorants is that it doesn’t use baking soda, and, well– it actually works.

 Second, most deodorants market themselves for armpits and don’t discuss the other body parts you might want to deodorize.

-It turns out deodorant for private parts is something a lot of people want but perhaps were afraid to ask for.
+It turns out deodorant for private parts is something a lot of people want but perhaps are afraid to ask for.

 Does Lume actually work for private parts?